In this blog, we focus on why plaintiffs law firms need to market to women.

 For contingency fee law firms and plaintiffs law, understanding who the decision-maker is when it comes to seeking legal help is crucial to successfully initiating and winning cases.
 Susan Knape, founder of A Case for Women, sheds light on a critical aspect of client engagement: recognizing the pivotal role of women in the legal decision-making process.

-Watch the video above for a comprehensive look at Susan’s insights into why plaintiffs law firms need to effectively market to women.
+Watch the video above for a comprehensive look at Susan’s insights into why plaintiffs law firms need to market to women.

 The Role of Women in Selecting Law Firms and Attorneys